manCheung/cryptoAutoTrade/readme.md

-# Pancake Auto Trade
+# Crypto Auto Trade

-This is python  project to trading crypto using pancake platform
+This is python  project to trading crypto

 ## Installation